- 2 1/2 cups (375 g) bread flour

 - 1/2 cup shredded fontina cheese, grated

 - 2 oz pepperoni slices (natural casings are best)

 - 2 spicy Italian sausages, meat removed from casings

 - more olive oil, for the skillet

-- In the bowl of stand mixer, combine flour, salt, and yeast and stir to combine.
-Pour water and olive oil over the top and mix with the dough hook until smooth, about 5-8 minutes.
-Transfer to a greased bowl or large plastic container, cover and let rise at room temperature for 8 hours.
+- In the bowl of a stand mixer, combine flour, salt, and yeast and stir to combine.
+Pour water and olive oil over the top and mix with the dough hook until combined, about 2-3 minutes.
+Transfer to a greased bowl or large plastic container, cover with a lid or plastic wrap, and let rise at room temperature for 6-8 hours.
 This is important for developing flavor, don’t rush the process!

 - While the dough proofs, make your sauce.
 In a medium saucepan, heat olive oil over low heat.
-Add garlic and cook for 1 minute.
-Add crushed tomatoes and juice, salt, sugar and crushed red pepper.
-Cook over medium heat, stirring occasionally, until thickened and darker in color.
+Add garlic, oregano, and crushed red pepper and cook for 1 minute, stirring constantly.
+Add crushed tomatoes, salt, and sugar.
+Cook over medium heat, stirring occasionally, until thickened and darker in color, about 15 minutes.
 Cool to room temperature before using, can be stored in the fridge for up to 1 week.

 - Preheat an oven to 500 degrees F. Spread the top with the tomato sauce.
-Sprinkle each with half the cheese and top with pepperoni and sausage crumbles.
+Sprinkle with cheese and top with pepperoni and sausage crumbles.
 Sprinkle the top with dried oregano if desired.
-Bake for 15-20 minutes, until the top is browned and when lifted with a spatula, the bottom is golden brown.
+Bake for 20-25 minutes, until the top is browned and when lifted with a spatula, the bottom is golden brown.

-- Remove pizzas from the oven, transfer to a cutting board and cut into slices.
+- Remove pizza from the oven.
+Allow it to cool for 5 minutes or so then transfer to a cutting board and cut into slices.
 Sprinkle with parmesan cheese if desired.